tleonardi/bedparse/paper.md

 ``Bedparse`` is open-source and released under the MIT Licence.
 The source code is hosted on [Github](https://github.com/tleonardi/bedparse/), and releases are automatically tested using Travis CI and archived on Zenodo.

+# Acknowledgments
+The author would like to thank Adrien Leger and Luca Pandolfini for testing bedparse and giving useful feedback, and Tony Kouzarides for providing funding for the author.

 # References